Quafr/Learning-App-for-kids-with-ASD/README.md

+# Creator

+This project was created for research purposes, which includes the following members: Ahnaf Bin Asraf, Iwrsiya Nawar and Syed Quafshat Taiyush Hamd

 # Adaptive Learning App with Emotion Tracking

 This repository contains a complete, privacy-first learning system designed to support diverse learning preferences.
 It includes a browser-based learning app, practice modules for addition and subtraction, emotion tracking, frustration analysis, and local analytics.
 The system adapts presentation (visual, auditory, kinesthetic) based on performance and affect.